LeeDev428/uplb_schoolhub/README.md

 ## 📋 Project Description

-The Client engages the Developer to design, develop, and deliver a **fully functional School Management System (SMS)** with an integrated **Electronic Learning Management System (e-LMS)**.
+A **fully functional School Management System (SMS)** with an integrated **Electronic Learning Management System (e-LMS)**.

-The system shall serve as a centralized digital platform that manages the school's **academic, administrative, financial, student support, and online learning operations**.
+The system serves as a centralized digital platform that manages the school's **academic, administrative, financial, student support, and online learning operations**.

 ---